If you have any queries regarding a particular policy, please contact the school office.

 We seek to develop enjoyment and a curiosity for the subject, as well as an understanding and acceptance of the importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person’s life.

 We are committed to ensuring children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
-Where possible, we use the extensive resources art the neighbouring music centre to enhance our curriculum.
+Where possible, we use the extensive resources at the neighbouring music centre to enhance our curriculum.

-In Science we aim to build a deep understanding of the body of knowledge and skills built up through experimental testing of ideas.
+In science we aim to build a deep understanding of the body of knowledge and skills built up through experimental testing of ideas.
 Science is also a methodology, a practical way of finding reliable answers to questions we may ask about the world around us.
 Science in our school is about developing children’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.

 We encourage children to be curious and ask scientific questions beginning to appreciate the way science will affect their future on a personal, national and global level.
-We enable children to pan and carry out scientific investigations, using equipment, including new technologies.
+We enable children to plan and carry out scientific investigations, using equipment, including new technologies.
 We develop scientific knowledge and conceptual understanding.
 We help children to evaluate evidence and present their conclusions clearly and accurately.

 We use the DfE validated scheme, Monster Phonics to teach phonics.
 This is a systematic and synthetic approach to teaching phonics which is highly engaging.
 It supports the rapid acquisition of phonics which underpins being able to read.